OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 ## Localizing a Class
 ---
-This part will help you localize classes
+This part will help you localize classes in Orienteer.
 ---